Pawn Shop Systems

 The cost of a pawn POS system ranges from a few hundred dollars to thousands depending upon your choice of software.
 With at least one exception (Pawnbroker Pawn Shop Software) there are plans in place to assure a steady flow of funds from pawn shops to software vendors, so "Heads up!".

 Pawnbroker Pawn Shop Software is a one-time payment for the purchase and lifetime use of the software.
-While you can't resell it or give it to another, the payment is final, with the exception of a small software maintenance of $175 starting in year two - which can also be converted into a one-time payment.
+While you can't resell it or give it to another, the payment is final, with the exception of a small fee for software updating.

 Rental Software Pricing Scheme